 An Almost Impossible Story

-An Almost Impossible Story is a new 332-page illustrated version of my award-winning novel, published in August 2022 under the imprint Evidentia Originals – a series of fiction and non-fiction books.
-You can now buy a copy of An Almost Impossible Story from Amazon in print, and it will soon be available as an ebook (Kindle) and as an audio-book (Audible).
-The initial text-only novel won the 2020 Reader Views Award (Austin, Texas) for best book of humor/satire of the year.
-The initial audio-book version won the Wild Card Award at the 2020 San Francisco Book Festival.
+An Almost Impossible Story is a new 332-page illustrated version of my award-winning novel, published in March 2025 under the imprint Evidentia Originals – a series of fiction and non-fiction books.
+You can buy a print copy (with black and white illustrations) of An Almost Impossible Story from Amazon, as an illustrated full-colour ebook (Kindle) and as an audio-book with strong production values, gorgeous music and sound effects and 45 character voices performed by George Tombs (Audible).
+The audio-book version won the Wild Card Award at the 2020 San Francisco Book Festival.

 In weaving text and images together in this new edition, I have decided to change the title of the novel to An Almost Impossible Story.